Scientific Name – Eruca sativa

 |Saturated fat||0.1 g|

 |Total Carbohydrate||3.7 g|

 IT MAY ACT AS CANCER PROTECTION

-Like many other cruciferous vegetables, arugula contains special sulfur-containing substances called glucosinolates with many potential benefits for your health.
+Like many other cruciferous vegetables, arugula health benefits contains special sulfur-containing substances called glucosinolates with many potential benefits for your health.
 When you eat arugula in a salad or other meal, these glucosinolates are broken down into powerful compounds known as indoles, thiocyanates, and isothiocyanates.